ko-ichi-h/khcoder/.github/ISSUE_TEMPLATE/questions.md

 ---
 name: Questions
-about: Before you ask questions on how to use this software
+about: Questions on how to use this software
 labels:

 ---

+# Before you post Questions

-## 1. See Tutorials
+## 1. Please See the Tutorial

 Please read tutorials and **simulate the same analysis on your PC**.
 We can understand better by actually performing the operation.
 Also, open tutorial files and look into them to learn how to prepare your own files.